Benefits of Ginger: A Plant with Powerful Properties

 Nausea, Morning Sickness and Motion Sickness

 I have used ginger numerous times for nausea when I had cancer.
-As the toxins left my body I would take ginger to alleviate dizziness or nausea.
-I usually just cut a piece of it root about the size of my thumb, chew out the juice, swallow it and then throw out the pulp.
+As the toxins left my body, I would take ginger to alleviate dizziness or nausea.
+I usually just cut a piece of its root about the size of my thumb, chew out the juice, swallow it and then throw out the pulp.
 Many times I would mince up the ginger with a knife and make tea with a small amount of honey, delicious!
-Do not use ginger candy it is weak for this purpose.
+Do not use ginger candy, it is weak for this purpose.
 Make sure to use Nature Nate’s 100% Pure, Raw & Unfiltered Honey.
 That’s the best!

 Digestive Health